Comprehensive Guide to Static Website Generators

 The final step is to publish your content online.
 This is no more complicated than a simple FTP upload right to your server root.
 Jekyll has a page for deployment methods if you want to peruse other options.
 But generally speaking, site deployment is no different than writing raw HTML from scratch and pushing it up to the server.

-All modern static site generators allow for repeatable code snippets through includes.
+All modern static website generators allow for repeatable code snippets through includes.
 Anyone who has worked in PHP or Python knows that includes call external files that repeat template code without rewriting duplicate sections.

 Since all static generators are made to compile down to HTML, their themes take advantage of these includes.
 So frontend devs can write somewhat dynamic themes and run them through a generator to get the static site files.